First look

 Storing ‘hardscape’ data

-Images of other elements important in landscape design can also be stored using a separate table.
+Images of other elements essential in landscape design can also be stored using a separate table.
 Select Table and then Hardscape Elements as shown below.
 This database works in exactly the same way as the plants database.

 Hardscape table